Updated: May 2

 Complacency is one of the most significant growth killers of small businesses.
 Why then do so many business owners fall into its malicious embrace?
 After all, if they had been complacent to start with, one would imagine they wouldn't have started a business at all.

-The truth is that even mild success can make any business owner complacent.
+The truth is that even mild success can create and foster the dreaded complacent small business owner.
 It is easy to rest on your laurels after all your hard work finally starts to pay off.
 However, we're here to tell you this is the exact opposite of what you need to be doing!

 Join us today as we go over the dangers of complacency and how to keep up without burning out.
 We'll offer some useful tips to stay competitive and use any extra time or funding in meaningful ways, rather than just sitting idle (as far too many businesses wind up doing).